JHG777000/Object/README.md

 --Features:

-Dynamic dispatch for methods, references(other objects), and data(pointers).
+Dynamic dispatch, and late binding for methods, references(other objects), and data(pointers).

 Support for private methods.